Careers with a Chemistry Degree: Your Path to Diverse Opportunities

 Step 1: Identify What Excites You

 Ask yourself: Do you love the thrill of discovery?
 Maybe research or academia is your jam.
-So prefer hands-on problem-solving?
+Prefer hands-on problem-solving?
 Industry roles like quality control or chemical engineering might fit better.
-Want to make an impact?
+Practically speaking, want to make an impact?
 Environmental or forensic chemistry could align with your values.

 Step 2: Build Relevant Experience